 - We have a dedicated Career and Professional Success office to help you chart your post-graduation course.

 If you are able to step away from your full time career and you want to expedite reaching your next career goal, then the UNH Paul College Full-Time MBA program is for you.
 A small cohort of like-minded individuals who are equally driven to excel will become your teammates.
 Completing your MBA in less than one year is a great return on your investment of both time and money.
 The core curriculum includes 11 courses that grow your skills in multiple areas of management, five electives, and specialized options.
 The college also integrates strong partnerships with the corporate community and a corporate consulting project culminates your experience.

 If you are a working professional who enjoys taking classes face-to-face, with online classes also available, then our nationally ranked Part-Time MBA is for you.
 This innovative program offers evening classes taught at our Durham and Manchester campuses as well as the flexibility to take classes online.
 Taught by the same great faculty as our full-time program, the Part-Time program allows you to take classes at a pace that works for your life, earning your degree in as little as two years.
 The curriculum includes 9 core courses and seven electives.
 Start your program in August or in January.

-A portfolio approach to admissions is utilized in which an applicant's work and/or military experience along with other indicators of maturity, motivation, and self-discipline, are considered in addition to an applicant's test scores and academic record.
+A portfolio approach to admissions is utilized in which an applicant's work and/or military experience along with other indicators of maturity, motivation, and self-discipline, are considered in addition to an applicant's academic record.

 - Two years minimum professional experience; current seniors with high academic qualifications may apply